ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/parameterized-queries-cli.md

 {"a":35,"b":48}
 ```

-Let's execute the query by passing to `stdin` the content of this file, formatting the output as JSON:
+Let's execute the query by passing the content of this file to `stdin`, formatting the output as JSON:

 ```bash
 cat par1.txt | \